ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 ~~~
 CCF-leaf = [

-  internal-hash: bstr ; a string of HASH_SIZE bytes;
+  ; a string of HASH_SIZE bytes
+  internal-transaction-hash: bstr

-  internal-data: bstr; a string of at most 1024 bytes; and
+  ; a string of at most 1024 bytes;
-  data_hash: bstr ; the serialization of the element stored at this leaf.
+  internal-evidence: bstr

+  ; a string of HASH_SIZE bytes
+  data-hash: bstr
 ]
 ~~~

-The `internal_hash` and `internal_data` byte strings are internal to the CCF implementation.
-Similarly, the auxiliary tree entries are internal to CCF.
+The `internal-transaction-hash` and `internal-evidence` byte strings are internal to the CCF implementation.
 They are opaque to receipt Verifiers, but they commit the TS to the whole tree contents and may be used for additional, CCF-specific auditing.

 # CCF Inclusion Proofs